 Just remember that the SQL Server on Linux containers that are available are based on the Ubuntu and Red Hat Linux distributions.
 This means if you want to test deployments based on another distribution the experience will be different.

-At the end of the day you must decide whatever is best for you.
+At the end of the day you must decide whatever is best for you are building a test lab to use outside work.
 Personally I like to have flexibility.
 Therefore I favor using Hyper-V on my laptop to test some things.

 There’s an increasing number of options you can choose from.
 All these options have resources in books and online to guide you along the way.